Need Professional Help?

 Forecast items can be deleted from two different places: from the forecast table or list, or from within the editor overlay when viewing a single forecast item.

-In the forecast (List view): Click on the three dots to the right of the forecast item you want to delete:
+• In the forecast: Click on the action menu (three vertical dots) to the right of the forecast item and select Delete:

-In the editor: Click the More actions dropdown near the top-right of the forecast editor:
+• In the editor: Click the More actions dropdown near the top-right of the forecast editor and select Delete:

 Note: If a direct cost has been linked to this revenue stream, it will be automatically removed upon the deletion of the revenue stream.